Carbon Capture, Use and Storage

 - Advising multiple clients on carbon capture deal structuring, including tax equity and direct pay scenarios, pipeline, storage and pore space issues, DOE and government loan financing, and qualification and carbon scoring for California's low carbon fuel standard

-- Advised a client in the negotiation to close of an engineering, procurement and construction (EPC) contract for a carbon capture facility that captures CO2 from the flue gas of a cement factory and then chemically converts the CO2 to saleable products, such as baking soda and sulfuric acid
+- Advised a client in the negotiation to close of an EPC contract for a carbon capture facility that captures CO2 from the flue gas of a cement factory and then chemically converts the CO2 to saleable products, such as baking soda and sulfuric acid

 - Advised a client looking at investing into a carbon capture business, including due diligence of the assets of that business